-Mention The Safety Device
+Mention the Safety Device

-Include The Date Of Implementation
+Include the Date of Implementation

 Your safety shoe policy doesn’t need to go into great detail at this stage, as simply outlining the month and the year of when the policy will be implemented will suffice.

-Include General Comments
+The Procedure and General Comments

 The shoe safety policy of your business should also include some general comments that will answer any potential questions the employees will have, all in one place.
-The general comments are those you need to note down while writing out the rest of the policy and think that those affected will require more information.

 It’s important that the shoe safety policy for your business clearly defines your goals and follows an effective guideline to make your policy a success.
-Regardless of the industry you’re in, there’s safe footwear available for your workplace that you can implement in your shoe safety policy.

 Find Out How Our New Technology Can Help You